alexfalkowski/bezeichner/README.md

       prefix: prefix
       suffix: suffix
       separator: "-"
+    - name: pg
+      kind: pg
+      prefix: prefix
+      suffix: suffix
+      separator: "-"
 ```

 Each generator has the following properties:
 - A distinct name.
-- The kind of generator (UUID, KSUID, etc).
+- The kind of generator (UUID, KSUID, ULID, PG, etc).
 - The prefix of the identifier.
 - The suffix of the identifier.
 - The separator used between the prefix and suffix.

+#### Postgres

+The postgres kind expects a sequence named after the application.
+The service does not create one.
+So you would need to use a [migration](https://github.com/alexfalkowski/migrieren) service.

 ## Health